Kelleykuang/Personal-webpage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I'm currently a first-year Ph.D. student of [WiTech Lab](https://www.witechlab.com/) in the Electrical and Computer Engineering Department at Carnegie Mellon University, advised by [Prof. Swarun Kumar](https://swarunkumar.com/).
+I'm currently a 2nd-year Ph.D. student of [WiTech Lab](https://www.witechlab.com/) in the Electrical and Computer Engineering Department at Carnegie Mellon University, advised by [Prof. Swarun Kumar](https://swarunkumar.com/).
 I received my bachelor's degree in Computer Science from the [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/) in 2021 with the Guo Moruo Scholarship (Highest honor for USTC students).
 I'm also honored to work with [Prof. Jie Xiong](https://people.cs.umass.edu/~jxiong/) at UMass Amherst during 2019-2020.